slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

       - faers_ascii_2020Q4.zip
       - faers_ascii_2021Q1.zip
       - faers_ascii_2021Q2.zip

 ## Step 2.
 Upload Datasets

 ### Step 2.1 Upload SDUD data to Azure Data Lake Storage
-Upload the following files from the `/Analytics_Deployment/Data` folder into the ADLS storage account.
+Navigate to the Azure Data Lake Storage resource.
+Under the container `raw`, create a new folder `SDUD` Upload the SDUD files from your local machine into the ADLS storage account.
-Create under the container `raw` a new folder `DatasetDiabetes`

-- diabetic_data.csv
-- Names.csv

-### Step 2.2 Upload Sample Dataset to Azure Cosmos DB
+### Step 2.2 Upload FAERS data to Azure Data Lake Storage
-Upload the following files from the `/Analytics_Deployment/Data` folder into the Cosmos DB.
-Each file matches the name of the container.

-- AdmissionSource.json
-- Appointments.json
-- ColumnLookupValues.json
-- ColumnNameMap.json
-- DischargeDisposition.json
-- ICD9Code.json

-You can use the [Data migration tool](https://docs.microsoft.com/en-us/azure/cosmos-db/import-data) or go to the Data Explorer of your Cosmos DB, select the container and click `Upload Item`
+Navigate to the Azure Data Lake Storage resource.
+Under the container `raw`, create a new folder `FAERS` Upload the FAERS files from your local machine into the ADLS storage account.

-## Step 4.
+## Step 3.
 Update storage account permisions
 In order to perform the necessary actions in Synapse workspace, you will need to grant more access.

 1. Go to the Azure Data Lake Storage Account created above